 - Read our guide to Hampton Station.

 White Duck 🦆 taco in Hampton Station has lots of lawn area and picnic tables for kids to hang out while you enjoy the best darn tacos and beer aroundMonica

 White duck taco ( & birds fly south)has an area where there is always a ton of kids playingTheresa

 13 Stripes Brewery

 Print Works, No. 3, 250 Mill Street, Ste PW3101 Dock, Taylors

-13 Stripes Brewery in Taylors Mill actually has pack ‘n plays inside their taproom.
-You can hang out, have a beer, and your kid can take a nap.
-Or, enjoy any of the games they have available (my kids loved Connect 4).
+When 13 Stripes Brewery in Taylors Mill opened, they had pack ‘n plays inside their taproom.
+We have not been there recently to confirm this but you can hang out, have a beer, and your kid enjoy any of the games they have available (my kids loved Connect 4).
 They also have all kinds of events during the year that feature kids’ activities, which is really no surprise since there are over 20 kids between the brewery owners.

 - Head to our review of The Taylors Mill: The Hub of Restaurants and Entertainment to learn all about 13 Stripes and the other fun that awaits you here!

 Gather GVL offers plenty of play space for kids, plus an almost infinite list of menu options!
 Picky eaters will find almost whatever they want in this unique co-op setup of food vendors.
 Burgers, tacos, pasta, sushi, donuts, and more can be found on the menus at Gather GVL.